jereloh/vcf-offline-depot-automation/README.md

 2. **Download Software Binaries:**
 * Manually download the specific `.ova` and `.iso` files required for your VCF version one by one.
-* **Crucial:** You must rename and place these files into the specific folder structure created by the metadata unzip in step 1.
+* **Crucial:** You must place these files into the folder created by the metadata unzip in step 1.

 > [!TIP]
 > **For VCF 9.0 / VMUG / File Placement Guide:**
 > The manual folder structure is strict.
-If you are unsure exactly which file names correspond to which folder, or are deploying VCF 9.0 using VMUG/VCP entitlements, refer to William Lam's guide for the exact mapping:
+Refer to William Lam's guide for the exact mapping for which file names correspond to which folder recreate folders where necessary:
 > * [How to deploy VVF/VCF 9.0 using VMUG Advantage / VCP Certification entitlement](https://williamlam.com/2025/07/how-to-deploy-vvf-vcf-9-0-using-vmug-advantage-vcp-vcf-certification-entitlement.html)
 >
 >